Home › Japanese › Glossary › flight attendant

 Pronunciation

-CA is written in Japanese characters.
-Romanised as shī ē, it sounds roughly like "shee eh" to an English ear.
+CA is written using the Japanese script.
+Romanised as shī ē, it sounds roughly like "shee-eh-eh" to an English ear.

 Example sentence